 Start with an Excel Table

-As mentioned, the slicer data objects can only be used with either a table or an Excel Pivot table.
-For that reason, you won’t see the Slicer button enabled on either the Autofilter spreadsheet or Practice spreadsheet.
+As mentioned, the slicer data objects can only be used with a table or an Excel Pivot table.
+For that reason, you won’t see the Slicer button enabled on either the Autofilter spreadsheet or the Practice spreadsheet.

 - Download the Excel slicer tutorial worksheet.